gintonicai/documentation/mvp/inference-subchain-guide/billing-and-usage.md

 Running low?
 No problem.
 Here's how to add funds:

-1. Go to the 'Billing' section in your Gintonic Console
+1. Go to the 'Billing' section in your gintonic Console
 2. Click on 'Top Up Balance'
 3. Choose the amount you want to add
 4. Complete the transaction using MetaMask